-Required readings will be assigned from the text books listed above and from other resources that will be identified in the Weekly Schedule.
-Generally, readings are chosen to accompany any lecture video or tutorial video provided for the week.
+Required readings will be assigned from the textbooks listed above and from other resources that will be identified in the Weekly Schedule.
+Generally, readings are chosen to accompany any lecture videos or tutorial videos provided for the week.
 So, you should expect to complete the readings before playing the videos.

-This course has two required text books (Zelle and Severance).
+This course has two required textbooks (Zelle and Severance).
 Most of the required reading assignments are from the Zelle text.
 A few required reading assignments are from the Severance text.